jometzg/ChaosLoadTest/README.md

 This repository is a workshop that combines the use of Chaos Studio with Azure Load Testing against an AKS-hosted API to Cosmos DB.
 The repository contains the code for the API and details how to deploy this to Azure and to then run combined chaos experiments alongside load tests to see the impact of an issue under load.

-# Here is a taster if an experiment
+# Here is a taster of an experiment

 The chaos experiment below, stops one of three pods for the application API that will be load tested.